neowit/vim-force.com/README.md

 salesforce.com / force.com plugin for Vim version 7.4 (with `job` & `channel` support) or later.

 ##### Update August 2016

 Note 1:
 Majority of plugin functions have been migrated to async [jobs and channels](https://github.com/vim/vim/blob/master/runtime/doc/channel.txt) added in vim not so long ago.
-You may need to update to a very recent version of your vim flavour because some initial versions (e.g. MacVim) with `job` support had problems with properly supporting this functionality.
+You may need to update to a very recent version of your vim flavour because some initial versions (e.g. MacVim) with `job` support had problems with properly handling this functionality.
 As always - make sure that you use latest [tooling-force.com.jar](https://github.com/neowit/tooling-force.com/releases).

 Note 2:
 Minimum MacVim version which is known to (almost) work is `7.4, Included patches: 1-1831`.
 Current versions of MacVim GUI (as well as GVim) suffer from [this issue](https://github.com/macvim-dev/macvim/issues/322).
-The problem only manifests itelf if your `java` & `tooling-force.com.jar` confg is wrong.
+The problem only manifests itelf if your `java` & `tooling-force.com.jar` config is wrong.
 If in doubt - test your config with `:ApexValidateJavaConfig`

 Note 3:
 This version have not been fully tested on MS Windows yet.